canonical/packer-maas/vmware-esxi/README.md

   * No other bond modes are currently supported.

 **WARNING**: VMware ESXi does not allow VMs to use a PortGroup that has a VMK attached to it.
 All configured devices will have a VMK attached.
 To use a vSwitch with VMs you must leave a device or alias unconfigured in MAAS.

+### libvirt testing

+While VMware ESXi does not support running in any virtual machine it is possible to deploy to one.
+The libvirt machine must be a KVM instance with at least CPU 2 cores and 4GB of RAM.
+To give VMware ESXi access to hardware virtualization go into machine settings, CPUs, and select 'copy host CPU configuration.'
+VMware ESXi has no support for libvirt drivers, instead an emulated IDE disk, and an emulated e1000 NIC must be used.

 ### Image fails to build due to qemu-nbd error